marmelab/react-admin/docs/SimpleShowLayout.md

 ## `sx`: CSS API

-The `<SimpleShowLayout>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+The `<SimpleShowLayout>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most MUI  components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name                     | Description                                             |
 |-------------------------------|---------------------------------------------------------|
 | `& .RaSimpleShowLayout-stack` | Applied to the `<Stack>` element                        |
 | `& .RaSimpleShowLayout-row`   | Applied to each child of the stack (i.e. to each field) |

-To override the style of all instances of `<SimpleShowLayout>` using the [material-ui style overrides](https://mui.com/customization/theme-components/), use the `RaSimpleShowLayout` key.
+To override the style of all instances of `<SimpleShowLayout>` using the [MUI style overrides](https://mui.com/customization/theme-components/), use the `RaSimpleShowLayout` key.

 ## See Also